 Research universities may be privately or publicly funded, though all conduct rigorous ongoing fundraising campaigns to support the work of department faculty and staff, as well as provide capital for laboratories, technology and fellowships.
 The top research universities are typically also those with the largest endowments for research.
 Because of these endowments, top research universities are often in a position to attract prominent faculty, who are drawn by higher compensation and the ability to conduct original research in their fields.

 Research universities invest heavily in technology and research facilities, and are therefore often the site of important findings, exciting innovations, and medical breakthroughs.
-Top research universities around the world have invented the Sonic toothbrush, performed the first successful heart/lung transplant, and developed drugs to treat heroin addiction.
+Top research universities around the world have invented the first digital computers, performed the first successful heart/lung transplants, and developed crucial drugs and vaccines.

 As a prospective graduate student, you will likely find a greater variety and depth of concentrations at schools designated M1 (master’s programs at top research universities) or R1 (doctoral programs at top research universities).
 This may be attributed to the presence of more prominent, influential, and specialized faculty and greater financial resources.

-Moreover, because top tier research universities are generously endowed, most have the funding to support costly but potentially groundbreaking research efforts.
-Many top research universities are large, multi-campus schools with as many as 15,000 students or more.
+Moreover, because top-tier research universities are generously endowed, most have the funding to support costly but potentially groundbreaking research efforts.
+Many top research universities are large, multi-campus schools with tens of thousands of students.
 Prospective students, especially at the undergraduate level, must decide whether or not this large campus experience is a good fit before enrolling in a top-tier research university.

-That said, the benefits of attending a top-tier M1 or R1 school are consequential.
+The benefits of attending a top-tier M1 or R1 school are consequential.
 Students who want to do research still as undergraduates will want to attend a research university for their bachelor’s degree.
-Moreover, M1 or R1 schools carry a certain level of prestige that truly matters in the pursuit of a master’s or doctoral degree.
-Moreover, prospective graduate students seeking an experience which emphasizes hands-on research will likely be interested in attending an M1/M2 or R1/R2 school.
+Moreover, M1 or R1 schools carry a a level of intellectual horsepower that truly matters in the pursuit of a master’s or doctoral degree.
+Prospective graduate students seeking an experience that challenges their minds and emphasizes hands-on research will want to attend an M1/M2 or R1/R2 school.

-A teaching university is a school which places a direct emphasis on student instruction, support, and success.
-Teaching universities do not have the massive endowments enjoyed by the top research universities, and therefore may not spend as much on research.
-In the place of this focus, teaching universities focus on the nurture and training of students, striving to give them the opportunities and tools needed to succeed.
+A teaching university is a school that emphasizes student instruction, support, and success.
+Teaching universities lack the massive endowments and government grants enjoyed by the top research universities, and therefore focus less on research.
+Instead, teaching universities focus on the nurture and training of students, striving to give them the opportunities and tools they need to succeed.

 Teaching universities elevate different priorities than research universities.
 For students and faculty who prefer more direct instruction, engagement, and enrichment, teaching universities often create the space for these personalized experiences.
-While professors at top research universities must balance their teaching responsibilities alongside research and publishing goals, faculty at teaching universities are typically free to make direct student instruction the top priority.
+While professors at top research universities must balance their teaching responsibilities alongside research and publishing goals, faculty at teaching universities are encouraged to make direct student instruction their top priority.

 Your decision will depend on the kind experience you want out of your undergraduate or graduate program, as well as your subsequent educational and professional goals.
 As you make your decision, ask yourself the following questions:

-Use these questions to narrow down exactly what you need and want from your educational experience.
-There are a number of factors to consider, but the most important one is your personal preference.
-Identify your goals, your needs, and your priorities, then choose the educational experience that best aligns with these variables.
+Use these questions to narrow down what you need and want from your educational experience.
+Identify your goals, your needs, and your priorities, and then choose the educational experience that best aligns with these variables.
 Ultimately, you want your decision to feel right and lead to a happy and successful educational experience.

-For a little more help, take a look at our resource on the Carnegie Classification system.
+For some helpful background information, take a look at our resource on the Carnegie Classification system.

-Or start your search for a top-tier research university with a look at the Most Influential Colleges and Universities in the world.
+In your search for a top-tier research university, look at our article on the most influential colleges and universities in the world today.